aitolkyn99/wiki_references/README.md

 ### 4. Join Data
 Join data from steps #2 and #3

-Output:

-Further these data is joined to the output from step #2.

 Output: dataframe with the following columns: wiki_db, page_id, revision_id, item_id, page_title, source_id, category